Classical mechanics as the high-entropy limit of quantum mechanics: High entropy and classical states

 In both classical and quantum mechanics, Gaussian states maximize entropy for a single independent degree of freedom at a fixed uncertainty or, equivalently, minimize uncertainty at fixed entropy.
 This means that, if we fix the entropy $S$, we will have an uncertainty relationship~\cite{Carcassi:2022bpm}

+where $\sigma_x$ and $\sigma_p$ are the standard deviations of position and momentum and $\Sigma$ is the determinant of the covariance matrix.
 The specific value of the uncertainty $\Sigma$ will depend on the entropy and on whether we are using classical or quantum mechanics, though the relationship will always be saturated by Gaussian states with no correlation between $x$ and $p$.

 In classical mechanics, the relationship between entropy and uncertainty for Gaussian states is~\cite{Cover_Thomas_2006,Pathria_Beale_2022}

 In quantum mechanics it is~\cite{weedbrook2012gaussian}

 In Fig.~\ref{fig:uncertainty} we can see that the classical and quantum cases are very close even when the uncertainty is just a few units of $\hbar$.
 Things diverge at about two units of $\hbar$: in quantum mechanics the entropy decreases faster and reaches zero at $\hbar/2$, the bound for the Heisenberg uncertainty principle; classical mechanics reaches zero entropy for $\hbar/e$, and then continues in the negative region.